italianpenty/appunti/LAB/CRTP no C2.md

 Find-InterestingDomainAcl -ResolveGUIDs |  ?{$_.IdentityReferenceName -match "RDPUsers"}
 ```
 ### **FLAG 4 - Trust Direction for the trust between dollarcorp.moneycorp.local and eurocorp.local**
+- Enumerate all domains in the moneycorp.local forest.
+- Map the trusts of the dollarcorp.moneycorp.local domain.
+- Map External trusts in moneycorp.local forest.
+- Identify external trusts of dollarcorp domain.
+Can you enumerate trusts for a trusting forest?